hupili/python-for-data-and-media-communication-gitbook/notes-week-13.md

 ![](assets/Geographical-data-scatter.png)

 The tools and process:
-- Get the geographical data from the geopy-raw.csv file.
-- Get the other information of a journalist from journalists-data-including-github-contributions.csv
+- Get the geographical data and other information of a journalist from the csv files
-- Use pandas to curate and restructure all the data source
+- Use `aggregate()` to accumulate each journalist's Github contribution data from 2008
-- Use plotly to visualize the map
+- Use `plotly` to visualize the map

 The dataset and codes can be found [here](https://github.com/FLYSTEPHEN/examples/tree/master/Visualisation/Map/Global%20Data%20Journalist%20Distribution)